UWPCE-PythonCert/IntroPython-2017/_sources/modules/Packaging.rst.txt

 ``setup.cfg``
 --------------

-``setup.cfg`` provides a way to give the end user some ability to customise the install
+``setup.cfg`` provides a way to give the end user some ability to customize the install

 It's an ``ini`` style file::